Skip to main content

 At Terralis, we use this and other real-world examples to inform our safety-first approach and ensure every LFGRA is conducted with precision, regulatory compliance, and community safety in mind.

-Terralis offers a comprehensive range of services to support safe, compliant, and effective Landfill Gas Risk Assessments (LFGRAs).
+Terralis offers a comprehensive range of services across Melbourne, Geelong and Rural Victoria to support safe, compliant, and effective Landfill Gas Risk Assessments (LFGRAs).
 Our services include:

 Landfill Buffer Screening